 You may not want to automatically rollback to the old configuration once everything is back to normal (in case you need to do some reconciliation work), so you can also set your rollback settings to either automatic or manual.

-Our monitoring nodes are deployed around the world, in Toronto, New York City, Amsterdam, Singapore, London UK, Los Angeles California and Tokyo (that’s in Japan).
+Our monitoring nodes are deployed around the world, in Toronto, New York City, Amsterdam, Singapore, London UK, Los Angeles, and Tokyo.